 *This post contains an Amazon affiliate link.
 The Our Little Escapades Amazon Storefront contains all of the items we have reviewed.
 As an Amazon Associate, I earn from qualifying purchases.

 In this National Geographic set you will discover a clay shaped Shark.
 Use the supplied digging tool and brush to excavate a genuine shark tooth from the clay.
 This National Geographic kit is a perfect hands-on STEM educational toy.

 This kit comes with one tool to help excavate the shark’s tooth.
 Use one end of the tool to dig into the clay shark.
 The other end is a brush.
 Use this to help brush away the excess clay.

 It didn’t take long for us to see the first sign of the hidden shark tooth.

 You have to be really careful removing the tooth from the plaster shark.

 It wasn’t long before we were able to remove the shark tooth from its plaster home.

 Our Thoughts On This National Geographic Dig Kit

 This mini kit is the perfect introduction to the National Geographic dig kits.
 Containing one item to excavate it doesn’t take as long and doesn’t end up as messy as the other kits we reviewed.
 We were all very excited to discover what we would find in the plaster shark.
 We knew we would find a sharks tooth but wondered what shape and size it would be.
 The tooth’s cutting edge was also sharp, proving to us that we did just dig up a real sharks tooth.

-DISCLOSURE – We were gifted the National Geographic Shark Tooth Mini Dig Kit for the purposes of this post.
-We always give our honest opinions, findings, beliefs, and experiences of the products.
+DISCLOSURE – We received the National Geographic Shark Tooth Mini Dig Kit as a gift.
+This was for the purposes of this post.
+We always give our honest opinions, findings, beliefs, and experiences of the products we receive.